akki2825/akkikek.github.io/_pages/about.md

 I've explored jobs from car mechanic to software engineer, but the majority has been NLP engineer/practitioner at startups.

+Having worked with early stage startups most of my career, I have had the opportunity to wear multiple hats, and fortunate to have great managers, colleagues and friends who have helped me enjoy every role so far.

 ## Jobs